Shareholder Oppression Law in Arizona

 Negotiation and mediation are optimal when business relationships must be preserved.
 Litigation is suitable for persistent or severe oppressive actions.

-These remedies are designed not only to rectify the immediate harm caused by oppressive conduct but also to establish enduring safeguards that protect minority shareholders moving forward.
+Remedies are designed to establish enduring safeguards that protect minority shareholders moving forward.
 Arizona courts are particularly mindful of tailoring solutions that restore fairness, preserve the value of minority interests, and discourage future misconduct, underscoring the importance of promptly seeking experienced legal counsel when oppression occurs.

 Arizona courts offer practical remedies for addressing shareholder oppression: